 The Fund may use financial derivative instruments for hedging, efficient portfolio management and investment purposes.
 These financial derivative instruments could include but are not limited to swaps (such as total return swaps on fixed income, equity and equity-related securities and indices of the same, credit default swaps and interest rate swaps), forwards, futures contracts as well as options.
-In this context, the Fund may seek exposure to, inter alia, rating.

-4 "Below investment grade" is defined as a credit rating below Baa3 as rated by Moody's, below BBB- as rated by Standard & Poor's, below BBB- as rated by Fitch or an equivalent rating as rated by other internationally recognized rating agencies.
-5 For the purpose of the Fund, "unrated" refers to where neither the instrument itself nor its issuer has a credit commodities, financial indices and other eligible instruments through the use of financial derivative instruments, cash-settled structured products (including participatory notes) or fixed income securities where the security is linked to or derives its value from another reference asset.
+In this context, the Fund may seek exposure to, inter alia, commodities, financial indices and other eligible instruments through the use of financial derivative instruments, cash-settled structured products (including participatory notes) or fixed income securities where the security is linked to or derives its value from another reference asset.
 Structured products such as participatory notes may embed derivatives or have features similar to those of a financial derivative instrument.
 Where this is the case they will be treated as financial derivative instruments.